© Semi Permanent

 Midori.so is a constellation of community-driven workspaces conceived as modern salons for Tokyo’s creative class.
 Founded by Teruo Kurosaki and operated by MIRAI-INSTITUTE, it began in Nakameguro as a gathering place for independent thinkers and emerging talent.

+It supports experimentation, workshops, and intimate dialogue within the Tokyo Salone platform.
 Rooted in curiosity and openness, Midori.so encourages chance encounters and slow collaboration, offering a quieter rhythm within the city’s constant motion.
-Within the Tokyo Salone ecosystem, it supports experimentation, workshops, and early-stage exchange.

 Shaped by Creative Leaders Across Industry

-Tokyo Salone is curated and delivered through a global network of curators, cultural practitioners, industry leaders, and strategists, supported by an international advisory board spanning design, technology, innovation, mobility, gastronomy, and narrative culture.
+Tokyo Salone is curated and delivered through a global network of cultural practitioners, designers, technologists, chefs, strategists, and researchers.

 Partnering with tokyo salone